Training

 Thursday: tempo run

-Example: run 15 minutes at easy pace and then pick up the pace the last 15 minutes
+Example: run 15 minutes at easy pace and then pick up the pace to a medium-hard effort for the last 15 minutes

 Saturday: long run